skip to main content

 What if you forget a dose?

 Take the missed dose if you remember on the same day.
 If not, skip the dose and carry on as normal.
 Do not take two doses on the same day.
-Record the missed doses in your anticoagulant booklet and tell your doctor on your next visit.
+Record any missed doses and tell your health professional on your next visit.

 Can you take other medicines?